 - skin tags

-- streptococcal infections
+- bacterial infections

 - yeast infections

 Other causes include taking laxatives or other medications that cause diarrhea.
 Certain foods are also linked with itchy anus.
 These include:

-In addition to itchy anus, you
+In addition to itchy anus, you may also experience:

 - visible redness

 Itchy anus symptoms are rarely a medical emergency.
 An exception is when you experience bleeding from your rectum.
 Bleeding may signal recurrent gastrointestinal bleeding.